 Many growers report savings when switching from conventional airblast to towers.
 The towers are more efficient at depositing the spray, so they have to reduce their typical sprayer volumes to prevent run-off.
-I worked with one apple grower that switched from a conventional sprayer to one with a tower.
+We worked with one apple grower that switched from a conventional sprayer to one with a tower.
 His lake-side orchard was plagued by wind, and his conventional sprayer had a relatively small fan diameter (~2 feet) that couldn’t compete.
 Traditionally, the grower used higher spray volumes to compensate.
 His new tower sprayer had a larger fan (~3 foot diameter) but perhaps equally import was that the tower reduced the distance-to-target.
 As a result, he was able to reduce his spray output by more than 200 L/ha while improving his overall coverage!
 That represented considerable cost savings and reduced environmental impact.

 While there are many benefits associated with towers, they are not suitable for all situations:

 - Towers must be taller than the highest target (e.g. treetop)

 - Towers should be used on level ground.
 Towers will roll on the vertical axis (i.e. tip left and right) on uneven ground, potentially missing or over-shooting targets